 For more information on mercury and its environmental and human health effects, visit EPA's Mercury in Your Environment.

 Wisconsin has no legal requirements for disposing of bulbs that come strictly from households.
 Household waste is not regulated as a hazardous waste identified in ch.
 NR 661, Wis.
 Adm.
 Code.
-However, the DNR encourages households to recycle bulbs when possible.
+However, the DNR encourages households to recycle mercury-containing bulbs when possible.
 Residents should check with their local county recycling program to see if there are local restrictions for light bulb disposal.

 Preferred handling option: recycle!